Home About us Support Partners SIGN UP NOW

 Machine-to-Machine, Machine-to-User, Machine-to-Mobile devices communication cannot happen without a powerful central server.
 MQTT edge devices / IoT devices and applications communicate real time via the MQTT Broker which acts as the central server.
 You can use any cross platform / open source MQTT Broker or download the Enterprise MQTT Broker for FREE which can run on Windows and Linux now and get started.

-Some of the MQTT Clients that MQTTRoute support to test MQTT Broker are Eclipse Paho , Eclipse Mosquitto Client , Bevywise MQTT Clients, MQTT X , and MQTT Explorer , etc from MQTT client library available in an immense range of programming languages or using mosquitto_pub and mosquitto_sub command line MQTT clients.
+Some of the MQTT Clients that MQTT broker support to test MQTT Broker are Eclipse Paho , Eclipse Mosquitto Client , Bevywise MQTT Clients, MQTT X , and MQTT Explorer , etc from MQTT client library available in an immense range of programming languages or using mosquitto_pub and mosquitto_sub command line MQTT clients.
 You can connect it using a local IP address or hostname of your MQTT Broker.

 How the MQTT Client should be